Dave Allen: Goodnight and May Your God Go With You

 Ed Byrne examines the life, career and comic legacy of the unique sit-down, stand-up comedian, Dave Allen.
 From July 2010.

-Ed Byrne celebrates Dave Allen, the sit-down, stand-up comedian, whose unique style entranced and entertained audiences all over the world for over thirty years.
+Ed Byrne celebrates the life of Dave Allen, the sit-down, stand-up comedian, whose unique style entranced and entertained audiences all over the world for over 30 years.

 To some, he was an alternative comedian before the phrase was even coined; never afraid to tackle previously taboo subjects, such as sex, death or, with the routines that he was most famous for, religion.
 Acclaim and controversy followed him in equal measure, and his work has inspired many modern comedians such as Jack Dee, Dylan Moran and Eddie Izzard.

-In this hour-long documentary, fan Ed Byrne examines Dave's life, career and comic legacy, remembering the impression his TV shows left on him as a small child growing up in Ireland.
+Ed examines Dave's life, career and comic legacy, remembering the impression his TV shows left on him as a small child growing up in Ireland.
 Ed also explores how Dave's prowess as a storyteller came from the rich oral traditions of their shared Irish heritage.

-Dave first found fame in the UK thanks to his appearances on The Val Doonican Show in the mid 1960s, and Val talks about how he first came to work with Dave.
-But before the BBC television series, Dave had already toured much of the world and enjoyed his own massively successful TV show in Australia.
+Dave first found UK fame thanks to The Val Doonican Show in the mid 1960s, as Val recalls.
+But Dave had already toured much of the world and enjoyed his own massively successful TV show in Australia.